 And yet, America remains a great nation.
 If you don’t believe me, just ask a woman in India.
 Or Christian in Nigeria.
 Or a country farmer in China.
 Or a political dissenter in Russia.
 Or a taxpayer in Brazil.
-Or pretty much anyone in Egypt, Syria, North Korea, Cuba, etc.
+Or pretty much anyone in Iran, Syria, North Korea, Cuba, etc.

 Back to the original question, how should American Christians feel about our heritage?